ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 again are growing concerns about faulty TLS stacks found in HTTP servers, load balancers, routers, firewalls, and similar software and devices.

-Abolished in Firefox 37 and Chrome 45/50, browsers might have to bring back insecure version fallbacks for TLS.
-This post will explain how version fallbacks work and why they're insecure, as well as describe the downgrade protection mechanisms available in TLS 1.2 and 1.3.
+This post will explain version intolerance, how version fallbacks work and why they're insecure, as well as describe the downgrade protection mechanisms available in TLS 1.2 and 1.3.
+It will end with a look at the future of version negotiation in TLS and a proposal that aims to prevent similar problems in the future.

 ## What is version intolerance?

-Every time there is a new TLS version around the corner, browsers are usually the fastet to implement and update their deployments.
-All big browsers vendors have a few people involved in the standardization process to guide the standard and give early feedback about implementation issues.
+Every time a new TLS version is specified, browsers usually are the fastet to implement and update their deployments.
+Most major browsers vendors have a few people involved in the standardization process to guide the standard and give early feedback about implementation issues.

 As soon as the spec is finished, and often far before that feat is done, clients will have been equipped with support for the new TLS protocol version and happily